fault3r/clif/documents/pgrep.md

 # pgrep

-**Process grep** > search for processes based on a pattern. specifically designed to find and return the process IDs.
+**Process grep** > search for processes based on a pattern. specifically designed to find the process IDs.
 ---

 ` pgrep [OPTION]...
 [EXPRESSION] `